 Components of Sensorimotor Therapy

-Sensorimotor therapy addresses the psychological and physical effects of trauma and unhealthy attachment.7 Specific components, while tailored to the unique needs of each individual client, are used during the three phases of SP therapy to facilitate stabilization, processing, integration, and ultimately, deep healing.
+Sensorimotor therapy addresses the psychological and physical effects of trauma and unhealthy attachment.7 Specific components, while tailored to each client, are used during the three phases of SP therapy to facilitate stabilization, processing, integration, and ultimately, deep healing.

 Dual Awareness

-In SP, Clients learn to become aware of their awareness; in other words, they learn to notice and observe both mind and body while remaining cognizant that the trauma of childhood attachment difficulties are over.2 They become aware of mental and physical reactions to traumatic memories while remaining present and distant from those memories.
+In SP, Clients learn to become aware of their awareness; in other words, they learn to notice and observe both mind and body while remaining cognizant that the trauma of childhood attachment difficulties is over.2 Clients become aware of mental and physical reactions to traumatic memories while remaining present and distant from those memories.

 Mindful Observation

-Mindfulness is integral to SP to help clients realize and fully understand the impact their trauma or attachment style has had on their internal and external lives.
-It’s also key in helping people separate the past from the present.2 Concentrating on the body, both movements and sensations, allows the therapeutic process to happen.5
+Mindfulness is integral to SP to help clients realize and fully understand how their trauma or attachment style has impacted their internal and external lives.
+SP also helps clients separate the past from the present.2 Concentrating on movements and sensations allows the therapeutic process to happen.5

 Somatic Functioning